 Asset Turnover Ratio

-Asset turnover ratio is the ratio of a company's sales to its assets.
-It is an efficiency ratio which tells how successfully the company is using its assets to generate revenue.
+Asset turnover ratio is the ratio of a company's net sales to its average total assets.
+It is an asset-utilization ratio which tells us how efficiently the company is using its assets to generate revenue.

-The most popular asset turnover ratio is the total assets turnover ratio which equals net sales divided by average total assets.
-Other asset turnover ratios include fixed assets turnover ratio and working capital turnover ratio.
+Asset turnover ratio is also called total assets turnover ratio.
+There are other turnover ratios, such as the fixed assets turnover ratio and working capital turnover ratio.
 In all cases the numerator is the same i.e. net sales (both cash and credit) but denominator is average total assets, average fixed assets, and average working capital, respectively.

 Total assets turnover ratio is calculated using the following formula:

 Average total assets value is calculated by adding the beginning and ending balance of total assets and dividing the sum by 2.

 The asset turnover ratio is time-dependent in that a ratio for one month would be 1/12th of the ratio for a whole year.

 If a company can generate more sales with fewer assets it has a higher turnover ratio which tells us that it is using its assets more efficiently.
 On the other hand, a lower turnover ratio shows that the company is not using its assets optimally.

 As at 1 January 20X1, Gamma had total assets of $100, total fixed assets of $60 and net working capital of $20.
 During FY 20X1 it generated sales of $200 with COGS of $160 and its total assets as at 30 December 20X1 were $120.
 During the year it charged depreciation of $10 and there were no fixed asset additions during the year.
 Current assets and current liabilities were $50 and $30 as at the year end.
 Calculate total asset turnover, fixed asset turnover and working capital turnover ratios.